pgstfu/PranavGupta-langsmith-MAT496/README.md

 - **Purpose** → organize input-output pairs to benchmark LLM performance
 - **Import** → from CSV files or create programmatically
 - **Custom Examples** → manually create or generate (requires API key)

+## Lesson 2: Evaluators

+This lesson covers **evaluators**, which automatically assess the quality of LLM outputs.

+- **Types** → exact match, semantic similarity, custom evaluators
+- **Automation** → check correctness or usefulness of outputs without manual review
+- **Custom Evaluators** → create your own for specific requirements
+- **Combination** → use multiple evaluators for a comprehensive view of model performance